Development Coordinator Visa Sponsorship Jobs in California

 Which visa types are most common for development coordinator roles in California?

-The H-1B is the most common pathway for development coordinators, provided the role qualifies as a specialty occupation requiring a relevant bachelor's degree, such as communications, nonprofit management, or public administration.
-Some candidates with nonprofit backgrounds enter through J-1 exchange programs or, if Canadian or Mexican, via TN status where the role fits a qualifying category.
+The H-1B visa is the most common pathway for development coordinators, provided the role qualifies as a specialty occupation requiring a relevant bachelor's degree, such as communications, nonprofit management, or public administration.
+Some candidates with nonprofit backgrounds enter through J-1 visa exchange programs or, if Canadian or Mexican, via TN visa status where the role fits a qualifying category.
 O-1 visas are rarely applicable unless the candidate has demonstrated extraordinary achievement.

 Which cities in California have the most development coordinator sponsorship jobs?